By Strength Oldschool

 Watch the video above.
 Normally when I have used the Rebel Strength Rack Dumbbell Holders, I have used Hex Rubber Fixed Dumbbells which are bulky and thicker compared to using the loadable dumbbell handles and thin weight plates you see in my video.

-From looking at the video thumbnail alone, you can see the problem.
+From looking at the video thumbnail alone, you can see the issue.
 There's not a lot of weight on the dumbbell yet it's unsafe to use.
-If I un-rack that light weight, perform reps and then try to rack the weight again but miss position the dumbbell on the holders wrongly, then there's potential for a serious injury.
-The bottom support which the dumbbell rests on, is too narrow in length and needs to be designed longer.
+If I un-rack that light weight, perform reps and then try to re-rack the weight again but wrongly miss-position the dumbbell on the holders, then there's potential for a serious injury.
+The bottom support which the dumbbells rests on, is too narrow in length and needs to be designed longer.
 There would still be enough room for the hand to pass through to grab the dumbbell.

-I can't speak for other companies "custom made" rack dumbbell holders as I haven't used anyone else.
+I can't speak for other "custom made" rack dumbbell holders by other companies as I haven't used anyone else.
 With these custom made gym equipment devices, costs aren't cheap.
 Another reason to stick with the dumbbell hooks!

 Other Dumbbell Safety Devices to Consider